What Is a Server and How Does It Power My Website?

 Hero image.

 A server is a network-connected computer that is able to accept, process, and respond to requests which are sent by other devices on the network.
 Servers can exist in local area networks (LANs) as well as on the open Internet and get their names from the fact that they serve other computers which are often referred to as clients.
-The act of a server receiving a request, processing it, and sending back some sort of acknowledgement or response to the client is known as the request-response cycle.
+The act of a server receiving a request, processing it, and sending back some sort of acknowledgment or response to the client is known as the request-response cycle.
 This request-response cycle permeates the web by powering most Internet hosting services and is how most of your online interactions are carried out.

 The request-response cycle is a term used to describe how a client and a server interact.
 The client sends a request.
 This request is then processed by the server and it sends a response back.